Tool Agents: Empowering LLMs to Use Tools and Explore Environments

 Relying solely on the parametric knowledge acquired during pre-training, Large Language Models (LLMs) struggle to answer real-time queries, perform complex mathematical calculations, or interact with external systems.
 This is where we need to upgrade LLMs into Tool Agents—giving them the ability to call search engines, execute code, query APIs, and even interact with graphical user interfaces.

-This post reviews the core paradigms of modern Tool Agents, from how tools are executed and how models learn to use them, to how agents understand and explore complex environments.
+This post reviews the core paradigms of modern Tool Agents in extreme detail, from how tools are executed and how models teach themselves to use tools, to how agents understand, represent, and explore complex environments.

 1. Tool Execution Paradigms

 How exactly does an LLM execute a tool?
-The community has explored several innovative pathways:
+The community has explored several highly innovative pathways:

 1.1 Tool Tokens (ToolkenGPT)

-Conventional tool usage requires the model to generate a JSON-formatted string.
-ToolkenGPT introduced a highly creative alternative: treating each tool as a special vocabulary token (a “Toolken”).
+Conventional tool usage (like OpenAI’s Function Calling) requires the model to generate a JSON-formatted string.
+ToolkenGPT introduced a much more foundational approach: treating each tool as a special vocabulary token (a “Toolken”).

-- Mechanism: The embeddings of tools are inserted into the LLM’s vocabulary head.
+- Embedding Representation: The embedding vectors of tools are inserted directly into the LLM’s vocabulary head, acting just like ordinary text tokens.

-- Advantages: It requires only the lightweight learning of Toolken embeddings without fine-tuning the entire LLM, and it supports dynamically adding massive amounts of new tools simply by expanding the vocabulary.
+- Advantages: It only requires learning lightweight toolken embeddings without fine-tuning the entire LLM, and it supports dynamically adding massive amounts of new tools simply by expanding the vocabulary.

 1.2 Code Tags (CodeAct)

 Pure text formats like JSON have severe limitations in expressiveness: they natively lack support for loops, conditionals, exception handling, and state persistence.
 Therefore, CodeAct proposes a bold shift: Python code itself is the most general, Turing-complete “universal tool.”
-Instead of calling discrete, isolated tools, the model writes a snippet of Python code and executes it in a secure sandbox.
-Upon receiving errors or results, the model can debug, revise, and re-execute, forming a closed loop of “Generate -> Run -> Observe -> Revise”.
+Instead of calling discrete, isolated APIs, the model writes Python scripts and executes them in a secure sandbox (with access to libraries, files, and computations).
+Upon receiving errors or results (Observation), the model can self-reflect, debug, and revise the code, forming a robust closed loop of “Generate -> Run -> Observe -> Revise.”

 2. How Do Models Learn to Use Tools?

-Given the constantly growing and evolving landscape of code repositories and APIs, no model can memorize them all during training.
+Given the constantly growing and evolving landscape of open-source repositories and APIs, no model can memorize all functions during training.
+How can it generalize to unseen libraries?
 DocPrompting offers a general-purpose Natural Language to Code (NL→Code) framework:

-- Retriever: Given a user’s intent, it retrieves relevant API documentation snippets from a library.
+- Retriever: Given a user’s natural language intent, it retrieves relevant API documentation snippets from a massive document library.

-- Generator: It feeds these documents into the prompt to help the model generate the correct tool-calling code.
-This is essentially a specialized RAG (Retrieval-Augmented Generation) pipeline for APIs.
+- Generator: It feeds these documents, along with the user’s intent, into the prompt to guide the model in generating the correct tool-calling code.
+This is essentially a highly specialized Retrieval-Augmented Generation (RAG) pipeline designed for API documentation.

 2.2 Self-Learning: Toolformer

 If we want to avoid writing lengthy prompts every time, can the model “teach itself” to use tools?
-Toolformer introduces an elegant self-supervised learning method:
+Toolformer introduces an elegant self-supervised learning method consisting of three stages:

-- Sampling: Provide the model with a few tool-use examples.
-The model scans large text corpora and generates candidate API calls at positions where tools might be helpful (e.g.,
+- Sampling: Provide the model with a few-shot prompt of tool usage.
+The model traverses a massive text corpus and generates candidate API calls at positions where tools might be helpful (e.g.,

 - Loss without the tool result ($L^-$)